 By the end of the evaluation period, Polaris Insight Center will offer you its clinical impressions and a recommended approach to treatment.

-The goals of therapy are arrived at by mutual collaboration.
+Mutual collaboration is the goal of their therapy.
 These goals will be reviewed during the course of your work with the clinic in order to assess and/or modify the treatment according to your needs.

 The treatment team will provide you individualized directions about food and medication intake.